Chestnut: Animal fodder and litter

 Chestnuts are often added to animal fodder.
 A first soak in limewater removes their bitter flavour, then they are ground and mixed with the ordinary provender.
 Other methods of preparation are also used.
-It is given to horses and cattle in the Orient, and to pigs in England, France and other places.
 The leaves are not as prone to be insect-eaten as those of the oak, and are also used for fodder.

 Timber

 Chestnut wood: Note the splitting at the top of the log.

 Chestnut is of the same family as oak, and likewise its wood contains many tannins.
 This renders the wood very durable, gives it excellent natural outdoor resistance, and saves the need for other protection treatment.
 It also corrodes iron slowly, although copper, brass, or stainless metals are not affected.

 Chestnut timber is decorative.
-Light brown in color, it is sometimes confused with oak wood.
+Light brown in colour, it is sometimes confused with oak wood.
 The two woods' textures are similar.
 When in a growing stage, with very little sap wood, a chestnut tree contains more timber of a durable quality than an oak of the same dimensions.
 Young chestnut wood has proved more durable than oak for woodwork that has to be partly in the ground, such as stakes and fences.

 After most growth is achieved, older chestnut timber tends to split and warp when harvested.
 The timber becomes neither so hard nor so strong as oak.
 The American chestnut C. dentata served as an important source of lumber, because it has long, unbranched trunks.
 In Britain, chestnut was formerly used indiscriminately with oak for the construction of houses, millwork, and household furniture.
 It grows so freely in Britain that it was long considered a truly native species, partly because the roof of Westminster Hall and the Parliament House of Edinburgh were mistakenly thought to be constructed of chestnut wood.
 Chestnut wood, however, loses much of its durability when the tree is more than 50 years old, and despite the local chestnut's quick growth rate, the timber used for these two buildings is considerably larger than a 50-year-old chestnut's girth.
-It has been proven that the roofs of these buildings are made of Durmast oak, which closely resembles chestnut in grain and color.
+It has been proven that the roofs of these buildings are made of Durmast oak, which closely resembles chestnut in grain and colour.

 It is therefore uncommon to find large pieces of chestnut in building structures, but it has always been highly valued for small outdoor furniture pieces, fencing, cladding (shingles) for covering buildings, and pit-props, for which durability is an important factor.
 In Italy, chestnut is also used to make barrels used for aging balsamic vinegar and some alcoholic beverages, such as whisky or lambic beer.
 Of note, the famous 18th-century "berles" in the French Cévennes are cupboards cut directly from the hollowed trunk.